Mora, Sweden: Climate

 Mora has a cool and maritime version of the humid continental climate, where it is at the periphery of the northern zone.
 Non-subarctic climates in inland areas at north of the 61st parallel are very rare and can be attributed to the warming influence of the North Atlantic air masses.
 Being located at some distance from the four largest lakes, the Atlantic and the Baltic seas, Mora has a more continental climate than the major cities of Sweden, with relatively warm summers but with high variability between cold and milder winters.
 As of 2021, the mildest January was 1.9 C in 2020 and the coldest -18.1 C during the record-breaking deep freeze of 1987.

 Culture

 Midsummer

 As the rest of the municipalities around Lake Siljan, also in Mora, the summer solstice celebration of Midsummer plays an important role in the cultural life.
 People dress up in traditional folk costumes, raise maypoles, play traditional music and dance around the maypole.

 Anders Zorn

-The house where Swedish painter Anders Zorn lived in, together with his wife Emma, is located next to the Mora Church and is open to the public.
+The house where Swedish painter Anders Zorn lived, together with his wife Emma, is located next to the Mora Church and is open to the public.
 A museum containing many of his works of art has been built next door.

 Right outside of Mora, in the Utmeland village, is the house Zorn was born in.